While it may take a year, you can reduce reliance on allergy medicines. Here's how to treat allergies with immunotherapy (allergy shots).

 Spring and fall allergy symptoms start when your immune system overreacts to substances like ragweed or grass, triggering the release of chemicals that make your nose and eyes run.
-Immunotherapy exposes your immune system to gradually increasing amounts of the allergen, getting it used to the substance so it eventually stops misfiring.
+Immunotherapy exposes your immune system amounts of the allergen in increasing amounts, to help it gradually get used to the allergen.

 Immunotherapy comes in two forms: Allergy shots, called subcutaneous immunotherapy (SCIT), and liquid or pills you take by mouth, called sublingual immunotherapy (SLIT).

 Most people get allergy shots in two phases.
 During the build-up phase, you’ll see your allergist for injections once or twice a week for three to six months.
 The amount of allergen in the shots will increase until you reach the effective dose that stops your body from reacting.
 Then, you’ll go into the maintenance phase, getting shots every two to four weeks.

 Mindful of the fact that most people don’t have time to see an allergist week after week, today doctors are putting their patients on an accelerated dosing schedule that helps them reach maintenance phase much faster.

 With rush immunotherapy, you get several shots two to three days in a row.
 Cluster immunotherapy gives you two to four injections, 30 minutes apart, one day a week for three weeks.

 “Research shows accelerated schedules are safe and effective options, and they appeal to patients who do not want to commit to weekly allergy shots for five or six months,” said allergist Richard Weber, MD.

 Sublingual immunotherapy (SLIT)